-Since the many English translations have a separated capitalized name dissected from the one singular name, many read 'Mighty God' and believe that this verse means that Jesus is literally the one true God.
+Since the many English translations have a separated capitalized name dissected from the one singular name, many read 'Mighty God' and believe that this verse means that Christ is literally the one true God.

-Do the words 'el gibbor' mean 'Mighty God,' as literally being Yahweh Himself?
+Do the words 'el gibbor' mean 'Mighty God' as literally being Yahweh Himself?

 Let’s look at another verse in similar vein.

 The strong among THE MIGHTY [elei gibborim] shall speak to him out of the midst of hell with them that help him: they are gone down, they lie uncircumcised, slain by the sword. – Ezekiel 32:21

 Shall speak to him the strong [EL - Strong's #410] of the mighty [gibbowr - Strong's #1368] from the of midst Sheol. – Ezekiel 32:21 Interlinear

 - Exposing the False Doctrine of the Trinity "Proof" Texts - Part 1

 This article will examine “proof” Scripture references that trinity believers use to claim that "Jesus is God."
 This theme will be addressing an article written by a Trinitarian.